-• they have a better taste
+- they have a better taste

-• they are more environmental-friendly
+- they are more environmental-friendly

-• they are cheaper
+- they are cheaper

 What fruit and vegetables are available now where you live?
 What kind of plants are grown locally?
 What is in season now?
-Wherever you are, the answer to all these questions will help you to choose for a more sustainable lifestyle.
+Wherever you are, the answer to all these questions will help you choose a more sustainable lifestyle.

-If you want to know what is in season right now where you live, you can search the Internet where you will find many awesome produce calendars.
+If you want to know what is in season right now where you live, you can search the Internet, where you will find many awesome produce calendars.
 Or, even better, ask a local producer.
 You can also subscribe to a local community and have an organic vegetable basket delivered to you every week.
 This system, called Community Supported Agriculture (CSA) and Association pour le Maintien de l’Agriculture Paysanne (AMAP) in France, connects the producer and consumers, providing certified organic foods and supporting local farmers.